Chris McNeill, Esq.

 Topic: “Gotcha!
 What You Need to Know Before You Sign that Contract”

-Audience: Small business owners
+Audience: Small business owners and consumers

 Territory: Dallas/Fort Worth – Collin, Dallas, southern Denton county and eastern Tarrant county (to Bedford)